What happens to

 submission and assertion?

-social harmony and cooperation.
-Compulsive and/or fear-based
+and cooperation.
+Compulsive submission suggests

-submission suggests significant false-self wounding.
+significant psychological wounding.
 Typical

-of
+survivors of

 low-nurturance childhoods often